pixielabs/devise-recognisable/README.md

 run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+You can then run the tests from the root of the app using `bundle exec rspec`

 ## error_logger

 If you want to use `Debug` or `Info Only` mode, you will need to set up and configure